 In 2012, Chloé founded Arch Sinfonia , a vibrant London-based chamber orchestra renowned for its boundless energy made of committed chamber music mindset players.
 Arch Sinfonia has of a wide range of repertoire, aiming also to create connections between artists and audience.

-As a viola player, Chloé van Soeterstède performed with the European Union Youth Orchestra, the Pacific Music Festival (Japan), the Aurora Orchestra.
-She also performed at the Royal Opera House (quintet) and was re-invited with the Deva Ensemble (Manchester Camerata soloists).
+As a viola player, Chloé van Soeterstède performed with the European Union Youth Orchestra, the Pacific Music Festival, Bournemouth Symphony Orchestra and Aurora Orchestra.
+She also performed at the Royal Opera House (quintet) and with Deva Ensemble (Manchester Camerata soloists).
 In 2012-2016, she gave recitals at the Wigmore hall with her string quartet as part of the Pro-Corda quartet course and at the Royal Academy of Music fellowship.